LAKEVIEW TERRACE - 2008

 Director Neil LaBute (THE WICKERMAN ), keeps a strong hold on the reigns, twisting the suspense tighter and tighter, nearly to an edge of your seat kind of thriller.
 The strands of Abel's professional life, Chris and Lisa's personal life, begin to wind around the two innocent lives of Abel's children, who are caught between their father and their fascination with the new neighbors.

 Which is why I felt that the ending was a cheat: betraying all that had come before as it as it cuts an entire chunk of compelling story out to force a change in Abel's character halfway through the movie.
 And this was apparently done in order to facilitate a Hollywood sappy ending of good triumphing over evil: simplistic black and white after the movie already made the point that such thinking was wrong and Abel was wrong for it.
 Chris was also an insincere jerk who walked over other people's space without a second thought.
-He lied to his wife, threw trash in his neighbor's yard and got upset when someone else, like Abel, treated him in the same manner.
+He lies to his wife, throws trash in his neighbor's yard and gets upset when someone else, like Abel, treats him with the same discourtesy.
 When Abel confronts Chris for throwing his cigarettes in Abel's yard, Chris expects an apology from Abel for being so "uncool" as to bring up the subject in front of Lisa, thereby exposing Chris' lies.

 Three barely earned Shriek Girls.